ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

         node_id = "node_1"           # <-- Unique for each cluster node
         retry_join {
           leader_api_addr = "https://node1.vault.local:8200"
-          ...
+          ... <MORE> ...
         }
         retry_join {     # <-- A block for each member of the cluster
-          ...
+          ... <MORE> ...
         }
       }
       ```

 ### Server Initialization and Unseal

-This is performed after vault has been **installed** and the server is **configured**
+This is performed after vault has been *installed* and the server is *configured*

 - **Get Vault Server Status**
   - `vault status`
-  - Will show if vault is sealed or not
-  - Will show if vault is initialized of not
+  - Will show if vault is sealed and/or initialized
-  - _Example Output:_ Sealed and not initialized vault server
+  - _Example Output:_ Status of a sealed and not initialized vault server
     - ```text
       Key                Value
       ---                -----
       Seal Type          shamir
-      Initialized        false
+      Initialized        false       <-- Vault is not initialized
-      Sealed             true
+      Sealed             true        <-- Vault is sealed
       Total Shares       0
       Threshold          0
-      Unseal Progress    0/0
+      Unseal Progress    0/0         <-- No key shares applied
       Unseal Nonce       n/a
       Version            1.6.3
       Storage Type       raft